neu-se/CS4530-CS5500-Spring-2021/tutorials/week5-unit-testing.md

   ```

 # General Guidelines For Writing Tests

+*Note:* This will not be used as a reference when grading assignments.

 1. Write tests based on the expected behavior, not based on the interpretation/implementation of it.
 2. Test assertion (expect) should match the test description.